RobotsAndPencils/buford/README.md

 # Buford

-Apple Push Notification (APN) Provider for Go 1.6 and HTTP/2.
+Apple Push Notification (APN) Provider library for Go 1.6 and HTTP/2.
+Send notifications to iOS, macOS, tvOS and watchOS.
+Buford can also sign push packages for Safari notifications and Wallet passes.

 Please see [releases](https://github.com/RobotsAndPencils/buford/releases) for updates.